jamesmacaulay/shopify-clj/README.md

 ; {:page-count 2, :first-title "About Us"}
 ```

-You can create new member resources and update existing ones with `save!`:
+You can create and update with `save!`:

 ```clojure
 (shop/save! :page {:title "New page!" :body_html "<p>Hello!</p>"} auth)